martin-ger/esp_slip_router/README.md

 ```
 telnet 192.168.240.1 7777
 ```
-should give you terminal access to the ESP as router.
+gives you terminal access to the ESP as router.
 On the ESP you then enter:

 ```
 CMD>set ap_ssid <your_ssid>